awproksel/leadership-readme/readme.md

 #### I trust my team

 I trust each and every member of our team.
-Trust isn't earned, its lost.
+Trust isn't earned, it's lost.